Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Slowly mix in the flour mixture until it forms a thick, smooth cookie dough.
 Roll the dough out onto a well-floured surface and knead it for about 30 seconds and form it into a smooth ball of dough.

-- Wrap the dough tightly with plastic wrap and chill it for at least 30 minutes.
+- Wrap the dough tightly with plastic wrap and chill it for at least 30 minutes, up to 60 minutes.

-- After 30 minutes, remove and unwrap the cookie dough.
+- After 30-60 minutes, remove and unwrap the cookie dough.
 Roll it out onto a very well-floured surface (I used almond flour).
 Grab your favorite cookie cutter shapes and dip the cookie cutter in more almond flour then press the cookie cutter into the dough.
 Carefully transfer the cut-out cookies to a baking sheet lined with parchment paper.
+Make sure to place the cookie about 2 inches apart on the cookie sheet.

-- Bake the cookies at 350 degrees F for 9-11 minutes, until the edges start to get nice and golden brown.
+- Bake the cookies at 350° F for 9-11 minutes, until the edges start to get nice and golden brown.
 Remove the cookies from the oven and let them cool for a few minutes then transfer them to a cooling rack.

-- Mix up the icing (that is not sugar-free) by combining powdered sugar with milk or water in a medium size mixing bowl and whisk well until it forms a nice smooth icing.
+- Mix up the icing (that is not sugar-free) by combining powdered sugar with milk or water in a medium-sized mixing bowl and whisk well until it forms a nice smooth icing.

-- Let the cookies cool for at least 30 minutes and ice and decorate them as you like.
-I spread the icing using a spoon and then topped them with colored sprinkles.
+- Let the cookies cool for at least 20 minutes and ice and decorate them as you like.
+I dipped to top of each cookie in the icing and then added sprinkles.

 Notes